 Dinakdakan VS Sisig

 Most people compare Dinakdakan to Sisig, the Kapampangan popular dish also traditionally made with pig's face, plus chicken liver.
 Aside from the similarity of most ingredients, both dishes are grilled and chopped before serving.
 However, Sisig meat is chopped more finely and is not creamy due to the lack of pig's brain puree.
-It is also not common to add mayonnaise to Sisig in Pampanga, although modern variations in other places do and sometimes they use raw egg.
+It is also not common to add mayonnaise to Sisig in Pampanga, although modern variations in other places do and sometimes they use raw eggs.

 - I used vinegar but you can also use calamansi or lime juice to get that tangy flavor.